maziac/DeZog/documentation/Usage.md

 ### vscode breakpoint

 You simply set a breakpoint by clicking left to the line where you want the breakpoint to be.
-A red dot indicates the presense of a breakpoint.
+A red dot indicates the presence of a breakpoint.

 Breakpoints can be set only per line.
 I.e. it is not possible to have multiple breakpoints in one line.